joshagilend/joshagilend/README.md

 ## Hi there 👋

+I'm Josh Stroud, an engineer, hacker, and founder in Palo Alto, California.

+I've built all sorts of apps, demos, and guides in this GitHub.

+Explore my work.
+DMs are open.
 <!--
 **joshagilend/joshagilend** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.